mdn/browser-compat-data/docs/publishing.md

 4. Check if the commit passes fine on [Travis CI](https://travis-ci.org/mdn/browser-compat-data).

 5. If Travis is alright, push the git tag as well: `git push origin v1.0.3`.

-   This step will trigger Travis to publish to npm automatically (see our [.travis.yml file](https://github.com/mdn/browser-compat-data/blob/master/.travis.yml)).
+6. Create a new [release on GitHub](https://github.com/mdn/browser-compat-data/releases) by running `npm run release-notes -- v1.0.3`).

+7. Download and unzip the built package from [the GitHub Actions workflow](https://github.com/ddbeck/browser-compat-data/actions?query=workflow%3A%22Build+for+release%22).

+   Pushing a release tag triggers a GitHub Action workflow that builds the release package.

-6. Check [Travis CI](https://travis-ci.org/mdn/browser-compat-data) again for the v1.0.3 build and also check [mdn-browser-compat-data on npm](https://www.npmjs.com/package/mdn-browser-compat-data) to see if `1.0.3` shows up correctly once Travis has finished its work.
+8. Run `npm publish mdn-browser-compat-data-1.0.3.tgz` to publish the package and check [mdn-browser-compat-data on npm](https://www.npmjs.com/package/mdn-browser-compat-data) to see if `1.0.3` shows up correctly.

-7. Notify the #mdn-dev IRC channel on Mozilla Slack about the new release.
+9. Notify the #mdn-dev channel on Mozilla Slack about the new release.

-8. Create a new [release on GitHub](https://github.com/mdn/browser-compat-data/releases) by running `npm run release-notes -- v1.0.3`).

-9. Update tracking issues:
+10. Update tracking issues:

     - [#6369](https://github.com/mdn/browser-compat-data/issues/6369) for every release, update with the results of `npm run stats api`
     - [#3555](https://github.com/mdn/browser-compat-data/issues/3555) when there's significant progress, update with the results of `npm run stats`